Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample9_RecognizeCustomEntities.md

 # Recognizing Custom Entities from Documents
 This sample demonstrates how to recognize custom entities in one or more documents.
+In order to use this feature, you need to train a model with your own data.
+For more information on how to do the training, see [train model][train_model].

 To get started you'll need a Text Analytics endpoint and credentials.
 See [README][README] for links and instructions.

 ## Creating a `TextAnalyticsClient`